Supporting Federal Employees Through Change

 Your Questions Answered

-• Schedule F was a new federal employment category, or “schedule,” established by the first Trump administration via executive order.
-The order permitted agency leaders to reassign some federal positions from their current schedule into a new schedule.
+• Schedule Policy/Career is a federal employment category, or “schedule,” established by the current Trump administration via executive order.
+The order permits agency leaders to reassign some federal positions from their current employment category into a new category.

-• See more under “How do I know if Schedule F will apply to me?” below.
+• See more under “How do I know if Schedule Policy/Career will apply to me?” below.

-How do I know if Schedule F will apply to me?
+How do I know if Schedule Policy/Career will apply to me?

-• In 2020, the executive order that created Schedule F directed agency leaders to identify all employees in competitive service positions “of a confidential, policy-determining, policy-making, or policy-advocating character.”
-The designation was left to agency heads to determine who fell into those definitions.
+• The executive order creating Schedule Policy/Career directs agency leaders to identify all employees in competitive service positions or in other schedules already excepted from the competitive service “of a confidential, policy-determining, policy-making, or policy-advocating character.”
+The order allows agency heads to determine which employees fall into these definitions.

 How many federal employees were placed in Schedule F during the first Trump administration?